 Both systems of thought are popular and polarizing… a Catholic will believe in purgatory but not the rapture, and the Protestant will believe in the rapture but not purgatory.
 But which is correct?

 Let’s run through a couple of basic scenarios and see how they play out.
-In both instances, we are working under the premise that all Christians/Catholics believe, and it is the belief that Jesus Christ lived a perfect life, died, rose from the dead and ascended to the right hand of the Father, and will come again to judge the living and the dead.
+In both instances, we are working under the premise that all Christians believe (Protestant or Catholic) that Jesus Christ lived a perfect life, died, rose from the dead and ascended to the right hand of the Father, and will come again to judge the living and the dead.

 In scenario A, a decent but not perfect Catholic dies.
 He goes to purgatory to pay off the remaining sin of his debt to God.
 After a time the debt is paid, he goes to be with God in heaven.